harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ```/output/Fig3_S4-single_AN_innervation_mat/```

-#### FigS8: The bilaterality of an ascending nuron pair's VNC patterning correlated with the degree of synchronous activity.
+#### FigS8: The bilaterality of an ascending neuron pair's VNC patterning correlated with the degree of synchronous activity.
 ```python
 $ python FigS8-morphoLateralization-activitySymmetry.py
 ```